charlola/math-braintrainer/README.md

 # brain-trainer

-Train your math skills with this fun game.
+Clone this repository to modify or extend this game.

 # Setup